 I’ve written before about my mother’s experiences with her parenting.
 I am focusing on my mother here as well, not because my father was not a present figure in our lives (quite the contrary) but rather because, as my husband said a couple weeks ago, “mom gets all the bashing, and dad gets no credit.”
 The pressure of parenting is intense for mothers, and it has been for far too long.

 My brother, Johnny, and my sister, Ali, were born three years apart in the 1970s.
 My mother speaks about hiding in the closet to breastfeed my sister when unsupportive family and friends were over.
 Weaning occurred very early with both my brother and sister because of poor medical information at the time and an unsupportive society.
 My parents felt the desire to co-sleep with their children, and keep close contact with their babies.
-However, the culture of mainstream parenting was not supportive of the tenants of “attachment parenting” (this was years before Dr. Sears introduced an AP type of parenting into modern culture).
+However, the culture of mainstream parenting was not supportive of the tenets of “attachment parenting” (this was years before Dr. Sears introduced an AP type of parenting into modern culture).
 My mom felt the pressure to parent the way society was telling her to parent.
 So, that is what she did.
 My brother and sister were “conventionally” parented.
 My mom said that with my brother, more than my sister, she felt the need to follow her instincts and parent in a more AP style, but she didn’t because of pressure to parent one way by the mainstream culture.
 My brother came out of the womb vastly different than my sister or me.
 Many years after my brother’s childhood, Dr. Sears wrote a book about parenting a high-needs/special-needs child and about the importance of parenting according to the needs of the child.